HamedFathi/React-Solutions/README.md

 A bunch of useful React components and hooks.
 I tried to bring other JS frameworks template syntax to React ecosystem.

+---
 ## How to install it?

 ```bash
 npm i react-solutions
 ```

+---
 ## How does it work?

-There are a lot of components that you can find details as following:
+There are a lot of components and hooks that you can find the details as following:

+### Components

 #### If/Else